-At buildout of the Project, the highest average daily trips at an intersection would be approximately 60,000 trips (ambient and project) at the Alameda Street and 7th Street intersection, which is significantly lower than the daily traffic volume of 400,000 vehicles per day that would be expected to generate CO exceedances as evaluated in the 2003 AQMP.
-There is no reason unique to the Air Basin meteorology to conclude that the CO concentrations at the Alameda Street and 7th Street intersection would exceed the 1-hour CO standard if modeled in detail, based on the studies undertaken for the 2003 AQMP.
-In addition, CO background concentrations within the vicinity of the modeled intersection have substantially decreased since preparation of the 2003 AQMP primarily due to ongoing fleet turnover of older on-road light duty vehicles and use of cleaner fuels.
-In 2003, the maximum
+At buildout of the Project, the highest average daily trips at an intersection would be approximately 53,000 vehicles per day (ambient and project) at the Grower Street and Hollywood Boulevard, 90 which is lower than the daily traffic volumes of 400,000 vehicles per day that would be expected to generate CO exceedances as evaluated in the 2003 AQMP.
+91 This daily trip estimate is based on the peak hour conditions of the intersection.
+There is no reason unique to the Air Basin meteorology to conclude that the CO concentrations at the Flower Street and 8th Street intersection would exceed the 1-hour CO standard if modeled in detail, based on the studies undertaken for the 2003 AQMP.
+In addition, CO background concentrations within the vicinity of the modeled intersection have substantially decreased since preparation of the 2003 AQMP primarily due to ongoing fleet turn over of older on-road light duty vehicles and use of cleaner fuels.92 In 2003, the 1-hour background CO concentration was 5 ppm and has decreased to 2 ppm in 2018.93 Therefore, the Project does not trigger the need for a detailed CO hotspots model and would not cause any new or exacerbate any existing CO hotspots.
+The supporting data for this analysis is included in Appendix B of this Draft EIR.
+The Project's off-site operational activities, including the highest average daily trips, would not expose sensitive receptors to substantial CO concentrations.
+As a result, impacts related to localized mobile-source CO emissions are considered less than significant.